Costinteo/shellsec/README.md

 This will ask for the password to save and then it will ask for your encryption key / master password.

-To avoid having to write your master password all the time, I've provided a script that can be sourced in your current terminal session, that sets an environment variable SHELLSEC_MASTERPASS to the password you input when asked it.
-This is somewhat dangerous, however, because it can reveal your master password in cleartext to anyone trying to echo it on the same terminal.
+To avoid having to write your master password all the time, I've provided a script that can be sourced in your current terminal session: ``shellsec-setkey``.
+It asks for your encryption password and sets an environment variable ``SHELLSEC_MASTERPASS`` to the value of your input.
+This is somewhat dangerous: it can reveal your master password in cleartext to anyone trying to echo it on the same terminal.
 I think this could only happen if someone is PHYSICALLY at your computer, with it unlocked.
-Please message me if I'm wrong and send in a pull request or open an issue to fix it! :)
+Please open an issue if I'm wrong, or even send in a pull request! :)

 To use it simply ``$ source shellsec-setkey`` or ``$ . shellsec-setkey``